 The Physician Assistant (PA) program at Marywood University is committed to excellence in the training of students to provide both primary care and specialized health care in a variety of health care settings.
-The program provides students the foundation for professional growth through personalized attention, diverse clinical experience, and a commitment to excellence.
+The PA Program provides students the foundation for professional growth through personalized attention, diverse clinical experience, and a commitment to excellence.
 Our students are encouraged to incorporate Marywood University’s goal of learning to live and practice medicine responsibly in an interdependent world.
 A Physician Assistant is a highly trained medical professional who works collaboratively with physicians to provide high-quality care to patients.
 PAs diagnose illness, order diagnostic studies including laboratory studies and x-rays, create treatment plans, prescribe medications, perform medical procedures, and assist in surgery.
 PAs practice in every state and in every medical setting and specialty, improving healthcare access and quality.

 Featured Pacer ProfileShadoe Daniels effects change at N.Y.C hospital.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Marywood University Physician Assistant Program sponsored by Marywood University.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be March 2026.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.